Wizkiller96/wizbot-updater/README.md

-# Upeko - NadekoBot Installer
+# WizBot Installer

-Cross-platform created to simplify the installation of NadekoBot(s).
+Cross-platform created to simplify the installation of WizBot(s).
 Built with .NET 8 and Avalonia UI.

 ## Download

-Download the latest pre-built binaries for your operating system from the [RELEASES](https://github.com/nadeko-bot/upeko/releases/latest) page.
+Download the latest pre-built binaries for your operating system from the [RELEASES](https://github.com/Wizkiller96/wizbot-updater/releases/latest) page.

 ---

 ## Features

-- **Multiple bots**: Install and manage multiple NadekoBot instances from one interface
+- **Multiple bots**: Install and manage multiple WizBot instances from one interface
-- **Updates**: Check for and download the latest NadekoBot versions
+- **Updates**: Check for and download the latest WizBot versions
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Themes**: Support for light and dark themes